Frank Sinclair: Colwyn Bay

 After being appointed player-manager, Sinclair helped save Colwyn Bay from relegation and was named as Conference North Manager of the Month for April 2013 after overseeing six successive victories.
 He credited his success to new signings Shelton Payne and Jamie Ellison, as well as veteran midfielder Fraser McLachlan.
 He signed a new one-year contract in the summer.
 In July he convinced veteran striker Ade Akinbiyi to join the club.
 Sinclair was again named as Manager of the Month after winning all five matches in December 2013.
 He was named as the bookies favourite for the vacant Wrexham management post in February 2014.
 Sinclair led Colwyn Bay to a 12th-place finish in the 2013–14 season, the highest finish in the club's history.
 On 5 January 2015, he resigned as manager of Colwyn Bay, a day after a 5–0 defeat to Boston United which left the club 11 points outside the play-off places.
-He went on to work as a youth-team coach at Oldham Athletic.
+He went on to work as a youth team coach at Oldham Athletic.

 Brackley Town

 He featured "intermittently" for struggling Conference North side Brackley Town in the 2014–15 season.
-After the resignation of Jon Brady, Sinclair was appointed as the club's caretaker-manager on 8 September 2015, until Kevin Wilkin was appointed 12 days and three draws later.
+After the resignation of Jon Brady, Sinclair was appointed as the club's caretaker manager on 8 September 2015, until Kevin Wilkin was appointed 12 days and three draws later.

 Hednesford Town

 On 15 December 2015, Sinclair was appointed manager of Conference North club Hednesford Town.
 On 2 March 2016, he resigned with the "Pitmen" bottom of the division having won only two of his 13 league matches in charge.
-However he was reinstated just two days later after chairman Steve Price persuaded him to reconsider his resignation.
+However, he was reinstated just two days later after chairman Steve Price persuaded him to reconsider his resignation.
 Town lost just two of their first six games of his second spell in charge, but Sinclair left the club permanently on 15 April, just days after stating his intention to stay on at Keys Park for the following season.

 Coaching spells

 Sinclair began working as Stoke City's under-23 assistant manager in December 2016.
 He joined Radcliffe as assistant to manager Jon Macken in September 2017.
 He began coaching at Port Vale in March 2020, following an invite from assistant manager Dave Kevan.
 He was appointed as the club's head of coaching development five months later, saying that "I see a key part of my role as bridging the gap between the younger players and the first team".
 Interim manager Danny Pugh had to start self-isolation after testing positive for COVID-19 on 18 January 2021, leaving Sinclair, Billy Paynter and Anthony Griffith to take over first-team duties in his absence.
 The team lost both games in Pugh's absence, much to Sinclair's frustration.
 Sinclair left Vale Park at the end of the 2020–21 season.
 He joined Doncaster Rovers as an academy coach in October 2021.
+He became a professional development phase coach at Doncaster in January 2023.
+He left the club in July 2024.